cloudfoundry-attic/lattice-release/docs/troubleshooting.html.md

 Lattice runs the process in your Docker image as an unprivileged user.
 Sometimes this user does not have privileges to execue the requested process - you can try using the `--run-as-root` flag to get around this limitation.

-> We have plans to build more robust support for specifying hte user/uid to run the container as.
+> We have plans to build more robust support for specifying the user/uid to run the container as.

 ### Disable Health Monitoring